Phoenix Companies Following a Compulsory Liquidation

 In relation to the former company name there are rules relating to the setting up of a phoenix company ahead of or just after the compulsory liquidation of the original company.
 Those phoenix company rules are similar to those which apply in a creditors voluntary liquidation.

-To read the rules on the phoenix company re-using the former company name - click here.
+To read the rules on phoenix companies and re-using the company name follow this link.

 The main difference between the two types of liquidation procedure is the impact on a sale of assets from the company to be liquidated to the successor phoenix company.
 We have considered already the impact of section 127 of The Insolvency Act.